 I didn’t want to feel insecure anymore.
-I didn’t want to feel anxious, low or depressed anymore.
+I didn’t want to feel anxious or low anymore.
 I was chasing the perfect experience.
 I wanted to be able to manage my thoughts and I wanted to feel good as much of the time as possible.

 I think most of us would agree that we want to feel good as much of the time as possible but we’re designed to feel the whole spectrum of human emotions.
 So when we try to only feel good we’re having to try and override what is quite natural, and control something that we weren’t designed to interfere in.

 I began to see that the problem wasn’t in feeling bad, it was in how I reacted to feeling bad and it was getting stuck there.
 Feeling bad wasn’t a problem if it was a flash in the pan, if it passed through quickly and if there was no damage done.
 But this was rarely my experience.

 I had a lot of judgments around feeling bad and a lot of resistance to it.
 I had felt so bad at times in the past that I was afraid of it.
 I was afraid of feeling bad again and not being able to cope with it.
 I was afraid of my reactions to it and the feeling of beating myself up for not doing better.
 I was afraid of getting stuck there.